 A woman is walking towards him.
+She has flown to Europe from New York City.
 She is 63 and noticeably well-dressed.
-She has flown to Europe from New York City.
-She has been a widow for seven years.
-Her name was Cyla Cybulska when she last saw him, It is not difficult to imagine she was a knockout.
 There is a huge smile on her face as she approaches.
+It is not difficult to imagine she was a knockout.
+Her name used to be Cyla Cybulska when he last saw her.
 She was born in eastern Poland as a Jew.
+She has been a widow for seven years.

-Jerzy tells his “little Cyla” there is one rose for each of the 39 years they have been apart; every year they had assumed the other must be dead; every they felt obliged to somehow forsake a great love in exchange for survival on a godforsaken planet where Auschwitz has haunted their dreams.
-And for these exquisite moments in the Kraków airport on June 8, 1983, animosity doesn’t rule the universe; instead it just seems that way too much of the time.
+Jerzy tells his “little Cyla” there is one rose for each of the 39 years they have been apart; one rose for every year they had assumed the other must be dead.
+Once upon a time in a grim fairy tale that had felt obliged to forsake a great love in exchange for survival.
+Ever since, every day on this godforsaken planet, Auschwitz has haunted their dreams, but for these exquisite moments in the Kraków airport animosity doesn’t rule the universe and regrets can be jettisoned.

-With so many people rushing by, with everyone distracted by their own viewpoints and anxieties, this older couple is forgettable, almost invisible.
-To passersby, there is nothing remarkable about them except that over-sized bouquet.
+With so many people rushing by, with everyone distracted by their own viewpoints and anxieties, this older couple is forgettable, almost invisible to passersby.
+There is nothing remarkable about them except perhaps that over-sized bouquet.
 But they know they are special.
+The historians have completely overlooked them.
+The historians repeatedly copy one another and declare that only five Jews ever escaped from Auschwitz II, the main murder factory.
+But this pair knows better.
 They know it was the brave Jerzy Bielecki who enabled the beautiful Cyla Cybulska to become only the sixth Jew to ever escape from Auschwitz-Birkenau.
-There is love, actually.
+And there is love, actually.

 Born in Slaboszow, Poland, in the Kielce region, on March 28, 1921, that mechanics instructor was arrested for no reason at age 19 on June 13, 1940.
 It was a beautiful day in Tarnow, Poland.
 “Jurek” and some friends had been preparing to cross the border into Hungary, hoping to join a Polish army unit, then ultimately join some of the Polish armed forces in France.